binkley/homebrewery-files/warpipes.md

 This dumpy bag with gangly tubes is never the same.
 You may change pipes as needed for different tones, tunes, pitches and effects, and the instrument grows with you.
 Standard musical pipes are always available.
 Some run at the jarring sound, others march prouder into battle.
 }}

-To use effects of the Warpipes, you must use your _Action_ and proficiency in [bagpipes](https://www.dndbeyond.com/equipment/463-bagpipes) to play the instrument.
-You can also play them as simple bagpipes:
+These remain [bagpipes](https://www.dndbeyond.com/equipment/463-bagpipes).
+You may use them including:

 **Utilize:** Play a known tune (DC 10), or improvise a song (DC 15)

+Your DM decides which sets of magical pipes are found with your instrument.
+Your instrument always include one set of non-magical musical pipes.
+To use effects of the Warpipes, you must use your _Action_ to play them.

 #### Found Instrument